top of page

 Who are we?

-The Center for Human Sleep Science is located at the University of California, Berkeley, in association with the Helen Wills Neuroscience Institute and the Henry H. Wheeler Jr. Brain Imaging Center.
+The Center for Human Sleep Science is a cognitive neuroscience lab located at the University of California, Berkeley, in association with the Helen Wills Neuroscience Institute and the Henry H. Wheeler Jr. Brain Imaging Center.

 berkeley_way_west_02.jpeg